 When BNP Paribas Personal Finance began evaluating their use of open source, they knew they weren’t getting as much value out of the ecosystem as they could.
 All of their libraries were directly in Git Repositories and all of their procedures were manual; the idea of automation wasn’t even an apple in their eye.

-Knowing they needed help wrangling their open source use, they sought a recommendation and were pointed toward Nexus Repository.
+Knowing they needed help wrangling their open source use, they sought a recommendation and were pointed toward Sonatype Nexus Repository.
 Once implemented, it created a sense of transparency and autonomy that the DevOps teams of over 250 developers, didn’t have before.
 It gave them awareness of what they were using and ability to see dependencies.
 To get here, however, they had to break down silos and preconceived ideas of how the development process should work.
-Before Nexus Repository helped them manage libraries, they were only able to be downloaded through access from specific development stations that were negotiated with leadership.
+Before Sonatype Nexus Repository helped them manage libraries, they were only able to be downloaded through access from specific development stations that were negotiated with leadership.

-As BNP Paribas Personal Finance grew and matured in their use of Nexus Repository and Nexus IQ, they uncovered multiple things about their business they didn’t know before.
-Nexus IQ, specifically, helped the organization understand vulnerabilities and licensing issues they needed to address.
+As BNP Paribas Personal Finance grew and matured in their use of Sonatype Nexus Repository and IQ, they uncovered multiple things about their business they didn’t know before.
+IQ, specifically, helped the organization understand vulnerabilities and licensing issues they needed to address.
 It created visibility into teams that were using licensed products that they would have never seen.

-Bruno Darras, Head of DevOps for BNP Paribas Personal Finance, is convinced that frequent use of the Nexus Platform helps the teams grow by constantly discovering new valuable functionalities.
+Bruno Darras, Head of DevOps for BNP Paribas Personal Finance, is convinced that frequent use of the Sonatype Platform helps the teams grow by constantly discovering new valuable functionalities.
 He believes that taking the time to mature with the platform allowed them to understand the tool better, understand the meaning of each feature, each function and how it fits into all areas of the organization.

-Bruno and his teams have gathered great clarity from the in-depth Nexus IQ reports.
+Bruno and his teams have gathered great clarity from the in-depth IQ reports.
 In the coming months, the reports will be a part of all security forms and application review processes.
 The analysis and results will be proactively sent to Product Owners.
 They will therefore be challenged, or they will have to challenge their teams, to do better.
 This element will ultimately guide steering and management of assets like quality dimension, vulnerability dimension, and which tools you use to make your deployments.
 Sonatype products will be integrated into the asset dashboard to allow a 360-degree view of any asset.

-The Nexus Platform is transforming the way BNP Paribas Personal Finance builds software.
-With integrations at the heart of how Nexus IQ was developed, it’s left a world of possibilities open for the organization.
+The Sonatype Platform is transforming the way BNP Paribas Personal Finance builds software.
+With integrations at the heart of how IQ was developed, it’s left a world of possibilities open for the organization.
 For the company, this not just a question of tools, but a question of people.
 They recognize that a cultural transformation with security champions, security architects, IT risk, and technical support all involved, is vital to continued success.
 There needs to be a community available to the development teams to support, train and guide them.
 The security champion is key in this transformation - invigorating that community and understanding how they help, is critical.
-To date, the organization had been focused on implementing the technical side of the Nexus Platform.
+To date, the organization had been focused on implementing the technical side of the Sonatype Platform.
 Now, they are focused on teams and training.
 The culture needs to change to meet the power of the tool.
 This is their new challenge.